Donor Concierge and Development Specialist, The Smith Center for the Performing Arts

 Patricia Haddad, a self proclaimed Las Vegas native, spent much of her adolescence volunteering for various organizations in the valley, discovering a passion for human services and non-profit work.
-She is currently the Program Associate for Black Mountain Institute, responsible for curating public programing, fellowships, and community partnerships.
-Prior to BMI, Patricia worked with Prevent Child Abuse Nevada and the Nevada Institute for Children's Research and Policy at UNLV.
-Patricia is a UNLV Alum, with a bachelor's degree in Sociology and an M.Ed in Special Education of children with emotional and behavioral disorders.
+Patricia is passionate about supporting and developing the networks and skills of young nonprofit professionals in Southern Nevada, which she strongly believes will directly impact the strength of Southern Nevada's communities.
+She has experience in programs management across multiple fields, including public health, education, and literary arts.
+Patricia is the Manager of Community Impact Initiatives at Opportunity 180 where she works to improve access to high quality education for all students.
+Patricia is a proud UNLV double-alum, with a bachelor's degree in Sociology and a Masters of Education in the Special Education of children with emotional and behavioral disorders.
 In her free time she enjoys biking, taking road trips to obscure towns in the southwest, and hanging out with her totally awesome dog, Thomas.

-Born and raised in Las Vegas, Crislove has an understanding of the city’s integral issues, compassion and dedication to impact her hometown.
-After graduating Magna Cum Laude with B.S. in Political Science and International Relations, she taught with CCSD developing a desire for leading and motivating others.
-Crislove obtained her Juris Doctor degree from the William S. Boyd School of Law receiving the distinction of Highest Pro Bono Honors upon graduation for her work in the legal community.
-She gained experience in Federal Court working on appeals and mediation, and interned with Nevada Systems of Higher Education’s Legal Counsel interpreting provisions, contracts and assisting the Board of Regents.
+Born and raised in Las Vegas, Crislove has compassion and dedication to impact her hometown.
+After graduating Magna Cum Laude with a B.S. in Political Science and International Relations, she taught with CCSD, developing a desire for leading and motivating others before obtaining her Juris Doctorate from the William S. Boyd School of Law with Highest Pro Bono Honors.
+She externed in Federal Court working on appeals and mediation, and interned with Nevada Systems of Higher Education’s Legal Counsel interpreting statutes and assisting the Board of Regents.
 In Senator Harry Reid's office she assisted with rural development, energy, immigration, education & diversity initiatives.
-She continued volunteering as an educational surrogate parent advocating for foster children through LACSN and secured reasonable accommodations for students with special needs in the Educational Advocacy Clinic.
-She furthered her efforts teaching landlord/tenet classes with Nevada Legal Services (NLS) and doing research, court observations, data collection and grant writing for collateral consequences and domestic violence issues.
-As vice president of the Black Law Students Association (BLSA), Crislove was named the 2014-2015 Sister in Service for Mentorship and Leadership for the Western Region and with her peers won National Chapter of the Year.
-She’s served on boards for the Public Interest Law Association, Children's Advocacy Law Association and liaison to the Nevada Supreme Court's Access to Justice Commission learning about board governance, operation management, strategic planning, development and outreach.
-At NLS Crislove assists nonprofits, resident councils entrepreneurs and small business to strengthen the infrastructure of low-income communities fostering grassroots economic development in Nevada.
+She served as an educational surrogate parent advocating for foster children through LACSN and fought for reasonable accommodations for students with special needs in Clinic.
+Her efforts were furthered teaching landlord/tenant classes with Nevada Legal Services (NLS) and doing research, court observations, data collection and grant writing for collateral consequences and domestic violence issues in the Thomas & Mack Legal Clinic.
+As V.P. of the Black Law Students Association (BLSA), Crislove was named the 2014-2015 Sister in Service for the Western Region for Mentorship and Leadership and with her peers, was named the National Chapter of the Year.
+She’s served on boards for the Public Interest Law Association, Children's Advocacy Law Association and a liaison to the Nevada Supreme Court's Access to Justice Commission learning about board governance, operation management, strategic planning, development and outreach.
+At NLS Crislove provided legal assistance to nonprofits, resident councils entrepreneurs and small businesses strengthening the infrastructure of low-income communities & fostering grassroots economic development.
+Currently, Crislove is an Attorney at M&C where she avidly defends clients in a variety of civil litigation matters.
+In addition to giving back, she enjoys being with her son and traveling.

 Daigo Ishikawa, Treasurer

-Born in New York City and raised in New Jersey, Daigo Ishikawa works as a Real Estate Development Associate at Nevada HAND, Nevada's largest non-profit affordable housing provider, to work in real estate development.
+Born in New York City and raised in New Jersey, Daigo Ishikawa works as a Real Estate Development Project Manager at Nevada HAND, Nevada's largest non-profit affordable housing provider.
 His responsibilities extend beyond real estate development as he frequently participates in community events and professional associations, such as the Downtown Las Vegas Alliance and the Urban Land Institute.

 Daigo received his B.S. in Finance at the University of Illinois at Urbana-Champaign.
-Following his undergraduate studies, he returned to the east coast to work at Macy's, Inc. in corporate finance.
+Following his undergraduate studies, he returned to New York to work at Macy's, Inc. in corporate finance.
 After a period of self-reflection, Daigo decided to fulfill his dual passions of living abroad and urban planning by moving to Australia to pursue a master's degree.
 Daigo received his Master of Urban Planning degree from the University of Melbourne in 2012.
+Daigo moved to Las Vegas upon returning to the U.S. where he spends his free time playing tennis and enjoying the Las Vegas weather.

 Program Manager, Three Square Food Bank